Baby puree

 Article

 At around six months, your little one will likely be ready for an exciting milestone: the first spoonful of solid food.
 While there are a couple of different ways to introduce your baby to solid foods, offering pureed iron-rich foods, fruits and vegetables on a soft spoon is the most widely recommended way, due to its suitable texture.
 Spoon-feeding helps your baby learn to swallow safely, exposes them to a variety of flavours and helps you keep tabs on how much they’ve eaten!
-Below we’ve answered some of the top questions around preparing and safely storing homemade purees.
+Below we’ve answered some of the top questions around preparing and safely storing homemade baby food.

 Pureed meat is a great source of Iron